somedeveloper00/DotsSample/README - Copy.md

     }
 }
 ```
 Now we're converting our local space random point to world space by using the `LocalTransform` of the entity, just like how we'd do in regular MonoBehaviour.
+(Many of the ECS API of Unity's built-in components are very similar to the MonoBehaviour version of them)

 <video src="https://raw.githubusercontent.com/somedeveloper00/DotsSample/main/ArticleRes/out3.mp4" controls></video>

 Let's also make it support local rotation and scale.
 First on the authoring side. how the Gizmo would draw it
 ```csharp
 void OnDrawGizmosSelected() {